DrugLib.com — Drug Information Portal

 Eligibility:

-- Post-pubertal pediatric male patients (< 18 years) will be randomized to receive a 3
+- At NCI and Univ of Oklahoma, post-pubertal pediatric male patients (< 18 years) will be

-month (11.
-25 mg) injection and adult male patients will be randomized to receive 4-month preparation of Lupron (30 mg) or placebo two weeks before the preparative regimen.
-Women will receive Lupron at the proper dose per age and be evaluated in the treated cohort.
+randomized to receive a 3 month (11.
+25 mg) injection and adult male patients will be randomized to receive 4-month preparation of Lupron (30 mg) or placebo two weeks before the preparative regimen for first BMT.
+Women and all individuals undergoing 2nd BMT will receive Lupron at these doses per age and be evaluated in the treated cohort.
+At Children s National Medical Center, the patients will not receive Lupron outside of the context of clinical care, and will receive myeloablative HSCT as per standard of care with FLT imaging for engraftment as the only primary endpoint.

-- The planned length of this trial is 5 years with interim analyses at day 100 and day
+- The planned length of this trial is 7 years with interim analyses at day 100 and day

 365.

-- Study endpoints to include: 1)safety of Lupron in the context of allogeneic BMT, 2)
+- Study endpoints to include: 1) safety of Lupron in the context of allogeneic BMT, 2)

-lymphocyte reconstitution after Lupron administration, 3) the incidence of acute and chronic GVHD and infectious complications, 4) remission rates after HSCT
+lymphocyte reconstitution after Lupron administration, 3) the incidence of acute and chronic GVHD and infectious complications, 4) remission rates after HSCT.

 Eligibility